Skip to main content

 YCAF Request for Proposal

-Starting July 15!
-Explore full program details, including application process, eligibility, and more.
+Explore full program details, including application process and eligibility requirements on Bonfire.

 Application

-Starting July 15!
-Read the instructions in the Request for Proposals.
-Now!
-Download the Proposal Template, which young adults will complete and work with their fiscal sponsor to apply and enter the competition.
+Download and complete the Proposal Template, which youth will complete and work with their fiscal sponsor to apply.

 An overview about the Request for Proposals and opportunity to ask questions about the application process in real time.
-The virtual Information Session will be on July 22, details coming soon!
+Information Session (Pre-Proposal Meeting): July 22, 2026 10:00 AM

 Co-Design Sessions